Geography Associate of Arts

 Second Semester

-Semester Notes: GEO 1012 is offered at Larimer Campus in fall and spring semesters and Westminster Campus in spring semester only.
+Semester Notes: GEO 1012 is offered at Larimer Campus in Fall and Spring semesters, and at Westminster Campus in Spring semester only.
 Online offerings are available every semester.

 *For Approved Elective List courses, a maximum of 6 credits may be in Geography (GEO) or Geographic Information Systems (GIS) courses.